I independently & honestly review all of my travel recommendations. If you click on links I provide, I may receive compensation

 If you’re a traveler, there’s no way you’ll be skipping a place called Beers & Travels Bar.
 It’s located in a central area of Ciutat Vella & between the location & the name, it can easily draw crowds of visitors.

-Inside, you’ll find 19 taps and 80 bottles, though the depth of selection varies.
-There’s a lot of low quality beers such as Miller, but if you dig deep through the lists & look closely at the draft board, you’ll find some local beers including Alegria, a brewery just south of Valencia, as well as some from other decent breweries such as BrewDog.
+There are a lot of low-quality beers, such as Miller, but if you dig deep through the lists & look closely at the draft board, you’ll find some local beers, including Alegria, a brewery just south of Valencia, as well as some from other decent breweries.

 RUZANUVOL Craft Beer & Food